Arty2/userstyles/README.md

 Click on “Install this style” to preview the CSS code and install directy if you already have Stylus enabled.
 All styles support automatic updates.

 - Global styles
     + [Hide dickbars](#hide-dickbars) — Hides [“dickbars”](https://daringfireball.net/linked/2011/03/06/dickbar), i.e. annoying CTAs and floating bars in several websites.
-Currently: facebook.com, instragram.com, twitter.com, newyorker.com.
+Including: facebook.com; instagram.com; tumblr.com etc.
     + [Thin scrollbars](#thin-scrollbars) — Applies thin scrollbars to all windows and elements.
 The colors are configurable. ([Firefox only](https://developer.mozilla.org/en-US/docs/Web/CSS/scrollbar-width#Browser_compatibility))
 - UserChrome.css
     + [tabs_to_bottom.userchrome.css](#tabs_to_bottomuserchromecss) — Moves the tab and URL bar to the bottom of the window.